romulomachado/romulomachado.github.io/_posts/2015-09-28-using-ember-simple-auth-with-devise.md

   'connect-src': "*"
 }
 {% endhighlight %}

-Now, we need to update our `ember-simple-auth` environment configuration, on `config/environment` add:

-{% highlight javascript %}
-...

-ENV['ember-simple-auth'] = {
-  store: 'session-store:local-storage'
-}

-...
-{% endhighlight %}

-We're now telling `ember-simple-auth` to store the session on the browser's LocalStorage.

-> The **session store** persists the session and all of its data so that it survives a page reload.
-It also synchronizes the authentication status across multiple tabs or windows so that when the user logs out in one tab or window of the application, all sensitive data is also cleared in other tabs or windows of the same application as well.

 We just need to create our dashboard page, make it protected and redirect the user after login or a logged user accessing the root of the application.